awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-dead-letter-queues.rst

 ===============================================

-To finish setting up your dead letter queue, call the |sqsclient| class' :methodname:`SetQueueAttributes` member function with a :aws-cpp-class:`SetQueueAttributesRequest
+To finish setting up your dead letter queue, call the |sqsclient| class' :functionname:`SetQueueAttributes` member function with a :aws-cpp-class:`SetQueueAttributesRequest
 <aws_1_1_s_q_s_1_1_model_1_1_set_queue_attributes_request>` object for which you've set the
 ``RedrivePolicy`` attribute with your JSON redrive policy.